 - Division Chief, Neurological Surgery, UH Rainbow Babies and Children's Hospital

-Dr. Tomei earned a bachelor’s degree in chemistry with honors from the University of Florida, Gainesville, Florida and was elected to Phi Beta Kappa.
-She earned her doctorate in medicine from the University of Florida College of Medicine and a Master’s of Public Health from Harvard School of Public Health, Boston, Massachusetts.
-Dr. Tomei completed her residency in neurosurgery at the University of Medicine and Dentistry of New Jersey, New Jersey Medical School, Newark, New Jersey and a fellowship in pediatric neurosurgery at The Barrow Neurological Institute at Phoenix Children’s Hospital, Phoenix, Arizona.
+Dr. Tomei earned a bachelor’s degree in chemistry with honors from the University of Florida in Gainesville, Florida where she was elected to Phi Beta Kappa.
+She earned her doctorate in medicine from the University of Florida College of Medicine and a Master’s of Public Health from Harvard School of Public Health in Boston, Massachusetts.
+Dr. Tomei completed her residency in neurosurgery at the University of Medicine and Dentistry of New Jersey, New Jersey Medical School in Newark, New Jersey and a fellowship in pediatric neurosurgery at Barrow Neurological Institute at Phoenix Children’s Hospital in Phoenix, Arizona.

 - University Hospitals Cleveland Medical Center Anton Fellowship Recipient, 2017